department-of-veterans-affairs/vagov-content/pages/records/discharge-documents.md

 <div class='va-introtext'>

-To be buried in a national cemetery, you'll need to show the National Cemetery Association (NCA) proof of honorable active military service.
+If you want to be buried in a national cemetery or get memorial items, you'll need to show the National Cemetery Association (NCA) proof of honorable active military service.
 Find out which documents the NCA accepts.

 </div>